ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 # Activity Tracker Integration
 {: #activity-tracker}

 {{site.data.keyword.cloud_notm}} Databases deployments are integrated with Activity Tracker, so you can view service-level events.
-If your {{site.data.keyword.databases-for}} deployments are in the `us-south` region, you can get Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about).
+If your {{site.data.keyword.databases-for}} deployments are in the `us-south`,`jp-tok`, or `eu-gb` regions, you can get Activity Tracker events in [IBM Cloud Activity Tracker with LogDNA](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about#about).

 ## Activity Tracker through LogDNA